 When selecting automation testing tools it’s important to evaluate how they can be integrated with test management environments and identify reusable scenarios on different platforms.
 If you’re testing a native app, make sure that automation tests are compatible with multiple browsers and can be re-used on a set of platforms.
 Here are some tips that will help you set up the best mobile app testing process:

 - Select tools that support multiple devices and platforms

 - Introduce automation during the early development stages

 - Conduct feasibility tests of the tool to adapt to diverse OS/technologies

 - Use tools supporting emulators and devices to conduct mixed testing

 - Take into consideration platform support before you start writing your testing scripts

 - Sometimes you may need more than one tool to implement proper testing automation, but try to avoid creating chains of testing tools

 - Look for data-driven automation support, as it’s beneficial to automate test cases with reusable business logic, data-driven tests, functional issues

 Nowadays mobile app development and services have become business-critical.
-Selecting effective mobile testing solutions/practices is influential for the business operations.
-In mobile app testing it’s important to successfully adapt to mobile development pecularities.
+Selecting effective mobile testing solutions/practices is influential for business operations.
+In mobile app testing, it’s important to successfully adapt to mobile development peculiarities.
 There is an increased necessity to introduce automation into mobile app testing to enhance reliability, scale and efficiency and reduce product’s time to market.
-Try to introduce device-independent automation of the testing process at early stages of app development, and provide QA professionals with access to a reasonably wide selection of mobile devices.
-Non-functional testing that covers security, adaptability and usability issies is also of great importance if you are striving to develop quality mobile applications.
+Try to introduce device-independent automation of the testing process at the early stages of app development, and provide QA professionals with access to a reasonably wide selection of mobile devices.
+Non-functional testing that covers security, adaptability and usability issues is also of great importance if you are striving to develop quality mobile applications.